wanchoo93/wanchoo93.github.io/_pages/cv.md

 Education
 ======
-* Master of Science in Electrical Engineering, University of Pennsylvania, USA, 2020-2022 (expected)
+* Master of Science in Electrical Engineering, University of Pennsylvania, USA, 2020-2022
 * Bachelor of Engineering in Electrical Engineering, Punjab Engineering College, India, 2011-2015

 Publications